aidatuhcic/pl2/README.md

 Task 3.
 - Read through the task and took a look at how the url tokens functions through the discussion post.
+- Understood how the various compontents of the URL.

 Task 4.
 - Completed creating and generating id, client and token for this task.
 Will provide the url with the token as needed.